Medically Reviewed by Dany Paul Baby, MD on March 04, 2022

 Outlook for Kids With ADHD

 With treatment, a large majority of children with ADHD improve.
-And if your child's symptoms continue as he turns into a grown-up, he can still get help that's appropriate for adults.
+And if your child's symptoms continue as they turn into a grown-up, they can still get help that's appropriate for adults.

 American Academy of Pediatrics news brief

 Feingold Association of the United States